Simplifying JavaScript's call(), apply(), and bind(): Analogies, Examples, and Use Cases

 - Purpose: The primary purpose of

-context.
+call()is to execute a function with a specificthiscontext.
 This is particularly useful when you want to borrow a method from one object and use it on another object. - Syntax: The syntax for using

-are the individual arguments you want to pass to the function. - How it Works: When you use
+call()isfunc.call(thisArg, arg1, arg2, ...).
+Here,funcis the function you want to invoke,thisArgis the value you want to use asthisinside the function, andarg1, arg2, ...are the individual arguments you want to pass to the function. - How it Works: When you use

-you provide.
+call(), the function is executed immediately.
+Thethisvalue inside the function is set to thethisArgyou provide.
 The remaining arguments are passed to the function as individual parameters.

 Example: